codebje/ezpz/stm32-usb/README.md

 There's a 1024-byte buffer available, to be shared between a 64-byte buffer descriptor table and the buffers for received and transmitted data.
 The control endpoints are fixed at 64 bytes of data in `usb_desc.c:USBD_FS_DeviceDesc[]` and appear to be restricted to being exactly 64 bytes for fullspeed devices.
 The BTABLE address is set to 0000h by the low level HAL driver.

+Data from the UARTs is written to a buffer.
+Every time a USB start-of-frame event occurs (every 1ms), the buffer is checked for pending data to be transmitted.

 https://www.beyondlogic.org/usbnutshell/usb1.shtml

 ### Modules